sensu/sensu-docs/content/sensu-go/5.16/installation/recommended-hardware.md

 ### AWS

 The recommended EC2 instance type and size for Sensu backends running embedded etcd is **M5d.xlarge**.
-The [M5d instance][1] provides four vCPU, 16 GB of RAM, up to 10 Gbps network connectivity, and a 150-NVMe SSD directly attached to the instance host (optimal for sustained disk IOPS).
+The [M5d instance][1] provides four vCPU, 16 GB of RAM, up to 10 gbps network connectivity, and a 150-NVMe SSD directly attached to the instance host (optimal for sustained disk IOPS).

 [1]: https://aws.amazon.com/ec2/instance-types/m5/
 [2]: #backend-recommended-configuration
 [3]: #agent-recommended-configuration